philrmass/hunger-habit/README.md

-# Hunger Habit
+# Weight Tracker

 ## Description

-An application to help you to improve your eating habits. it gives you and continuously updating score as you report your eating habits
+An application to help you to track your weight.
+It automatically saves the time along with each measurement and displays monthly averages and a graph.

+You can see the deployed app [here](https://philrmass.github.io/hunger-habit/)